Obama to set fuel standards for heavy vehicles

 Regulators shifted targets slightly in the final plan.
 The fuel reduction target is slightly higher for long-haul trucks and lower for vocational vehicles than was unveiled in the plan last year.
 The government also estimates more in oil savings.

 The measure has "very aggressive support" from the heavy duty auto industry, a senior official said.
-Expected to attend the event on Tuesday are truck and parts manufacturers Navistar, Eaton, Daimler AG, Volvo, Chrysler (which is run by Fiat) and General Motors.
+Expected to attend the event on Tuesday are truck and parts manufacturers Navistar (NAV.N), Eaton (ETN.N), Daimler AG (DAIGn.DE), Volvo (VOLVb.ST), Chrysler (which is run by Fiat FIA.MI) and General Motors (GM.N).

 Truckers are projected to haul about 14 billion tons of freight by 2018, compared with nearly 11 billion tons in 2006, industry figures show.
 Commercial trucks represent about 11 percent of all registered vehicles in the United States.